 As a Multiplier(t) is applied to the Underlying Rate(t), if the Multiplier(t) is higher than 100 per cent. the positive performance of the Underlying Rate(t) will be magnified, thereby reducing the interest rate of the Notes even further.
 If the Multiplier(t) is higher than 100 per cent. the negative performance of the Underlying Rate(t) will also be magnified, meaning that the interest rate of the Notes will be lower than if such negative performance of the Underlying Rate(t) was multiplied by a Multiplier(t) equal to 100 per cent.
-If the Multiplier(t) is less than 100 per cent. any positive performance and negative performance of the Underlying Rate(t) will be scaled down.
-Following positive performance of the Underlying Rate(t), it is possible that investors will only receive a Rate of Interest equal to the Floor(t) (to the extent that a Floor is applicable).
+If the Multiplier(t) is less than 100 per cent. any positive performance of the Underlying Rate(t), it is possible that investors will only receive a Rate of Interest equal to the Floor(t) (to the extent that a Floor is applicable).
 Finally, the Rate of Interest in respect of any Variable Rate Interest Period will be capped at the Cap(t), which is specified in the applicable Final Terms.
 To the extent the difference when the Underlying Rate(t) (multiplied by the Multiplier(t)) is subtracted from the Fix(t) is greater than the Cap(t), investors may not benefit from the full extent of any negative performance of the Underlying Rate(t) as the Rate of Interest will be capped.